HMS Encounter (1846): Second commission

 With the outbreak of the Russian War, she was assigned to a squadron of four ships under the command of Vice-Admiral Sir James Stirling.
-Admiral Stirling, wishing to prevent Russian ships from sheltering in Japanese ports to interdict British merchant vessels, concluded the Anglo-Japanese Friendship Treaty with representatives of the Tokugawa Shoganate at Nagasaki in October 1854.
+Admiral Stirling, wishing to prevent Russian ships from sheltering in Japanese ports to interdict British merchant vessels, concluded the Anglo-Japanese Friendship Treaty with representatives of the Tokugawa Shogunate at Nagasaki in October 1854.

 On 3 November 1854, Encounter's boats took part in attacks on pirates in the Macao River.
 Ten days later her boats attacked and captured a shore battery and destroyed junks in Coulan Bay.